-Bootstrap information allows NetWorker backup volumes to be used for recovery should a disaster befall the computer system.
+Bootstrap information allows you to use NetWorker backup volumes for recovery should a disaster befall the computer system.
 As each savegroup of a backup completes, NetWorker sends the saveset bootstrap information to the default printer.
 This allows you to store the information with the tape volumes to which the information applies.

 You can change the destination of bootstrap information to a different printer.
-To do so, you use either networker with the -x option or the nsradmin program.
-Follow the instructions in the Administrator's Guide, Appendix D, section "Cannot Print Bootstrap Information."
-For detailed information about using nsradmin, see its man page (type man nsradmin).
+To do so, use either networker with the -x option or the nsradmin program.
+Follow the instructions in the Legato NetWorker Administrator's Guide, Appendix D, section "Cannot Print Bootstrap Information."
+For detailed information about using nsradmin, see its manual page (type man nsradmin).